 - Divide clients into different privilege levels.
 Some clients should get access to receiving copies of screen contents, manipulating the clipboard, or receiving global keyboard input; others don’t even get to use the GPU or create multiple windows.

-- Move the WM INSIDE the Server and give it access to an API with more advanced- and privileged- features than what is offered over the protocol.
-This cuts down on protocol complexity, and removes a lot of synchronisation problems.
+- Move the WM INSIDE the Server Process and give it access to an API with more advanced- and privileged- features than what is offered over the protocol.
+This cuts down on protocol complexity, and removes a number of intractable synchronisation problems.